andrewzayats/AICore/docs/API/Groups.md

 ## Notes

-1. **ag Assignment:**: Tags assigned to a group are automatically applied to all its members, streamlining permissions management.
+1. **Tag Assignment:**: Tags assigned to a group are automatically applied to all its members, streamlining permissions management.
 2. **User Management:**: Users can be added or removed from a group to adjust their access dynamically.
 3. **Scalability**: Grouping facilitates efficient administration for large organizations with role-based access control needs.